-Giant to fund 3D heart printing at Penn State Children’s Hospital
+Giant to fund 3D heart printing at Penn State Health Children’s Hospital

 Since 2015, the Children’s Hospital’s cardiology team has used 3D printing to create heart models for the most complex patients prior to surgery to help improve their understanding of the patient’s anatomy and make decisions about surgical approaches.
 This initial project was made possible through a grant provided by Children’s Miracle Network.
 With additional funding provided by Giant, the program can harness improved technology and expand to treat additional heart patients.

 “This technology enhances our ability to plan our most complex surgeries, teach our students and physicians in training and improve our ability to counsel families in a meaningful and compassionate way,” said Dr. Robert Tunks, a pediatric cardiologist at Penn State Health Children’s Hospital.
 “With this gift as a significant starting point, we aim to make Penn State Health Milton S. Hershey Medical Center a leading Applied Research Center for Medical Additive Manufacturing.
 Thank you, Giant, for this wonderful gift.”

 View a video about the 3D heart program.